JonasRiber/object_detection_YOLO/README.md

 # Object detection using YOLO

-This project demonstrates how to train and deploy a **YOLOv8 object detection model** for real-time image and video analysis.
+The project revolves around how to train and deploy a **YOLOv8 object detection model** for image analysis.
 The goal is to recognize and localize multiple objects within an image or live video stream, showcasing practical applications of **computer vision and deep learning**.

 ## 🔍 Project Overview